scionproto/scion/doc/DRKeyInfra.md

     K_{A:H_A→B:H_B}^{prot} = PRF_K_{A→B} (“prot” | H_A | H_B)

 where “prot” denotes an arbitrary protocol, and H\_A and H\_B represent host addresses.
 We distinguish between IPv4, IPv6 and service addresses.

-For other second-level keys (e.g., between an AS infrastructure node and an end host), the derivation process is adapted by including an ISD-AS identifier.
+### Key Validity

+#### Epochs

+An epoch is an interval between a starting and end point in time.
+The length of epochs of can be chosen by a given AS and can change over time.
+However, no epochs must overlap.
+Thus, a secret value is associated with exactly one epoch.

+#### Validity Periods

+Secret values must be renewed for every epoch.
+Thus, also lower level keys must be renewed at the beginning of a new epoch.
+However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity can not be verified.
+To avoid race conditions, the validity of second-level keys exceeds the epoch end time by a small extent.
+By default, we assume a epoch length of 24 hours and the following key validity periods:

+- Secret value: 24 hours
+- First-level keys: 24 hours (inherited)
+- Second-level keys: 24 (inherited) + 0.1 hours

+First- and second-level keys are valid during the same time frame as the corresponding secret value.
+If a specific protocol requires shorter key expiration times, this will be implemented as an extension to the basic protocol.
+The 'misc' part in the key exchange is used to supply such additional information.

 ### Key Establishment

 #### First Level Key Exchange

-The certificate servers are not only responsible for first-level key establishment, they also derive second-level keys and provide them to hosts within the same AS.
 To exchange a first-level key the certificate servers of corresponding ASes perform the key exchange protocol.
 The key exchange is initialized by CS\_B by sending the following request:

     token = A | val_time | timestamp
     CS_B → CS A : A | B | token | {token}_PK_B^−1